The EDGE Language: Extended General Einsums for Graph Algorithms: Introduction

 \section{Introduction}

-From fraud detection in banks~\cite{Srivastava:2023:FDD,Pourhabibi:2020:FDS}, to our familial, social and professional connections~\cite{Kwak:2010:WTS,Kempe:2003:MSI}, to analyzing how various proteins impact disease expression~\cite{Gulbahce:2011:NMN}, graphs---or \emph{networks}---are ubiquitous in our daily lives and the infrastructure of society.
+From fraud detection in banks~\cite{Srivastava:2023:FDD, Pourhabibi:2020:FDS}, to our familial, social and professional connections~\cite{Kwak:2010:WTS, Kempe:2003:MSI}, to analyzing how various proteins impact disease expression~\cite{Gulbahce:2011:NMN}, graphs---or \emph{networks}---are ubiquitous in our daily lives and the infrastructure of society.
 A graph is an abstract data structure that captures data entities and the complex connections between them.
 Graph algorithms have been fundamental to answering questions about this data, allowing analysis that focuses on the relationship between various entities.
 Given a specific problem (e.g., find the connected components or communities within a graph), there may typically be numerous algorithmic alternatives \emph{and} even a variety of choices for realizing the chosen algorithm as a software implementation or hardware module.
-For example, the well-studied weakly connected components problem---with algorithmic solutions earlier than 1973~\cite{Hopcroft:1973:AEA}---has grown to have hundreds of algorithms and implementations, each with its own time and space complexity.
-Researchers and developers continue to discover new algorithms and specific implementations for well-studied algorithms even today~\cite{Liu:2022:SCC,Du:2023:MMB}.
+For example, the well-studied weakly connected-components problem---with algorithmic solutions earlier than 1973~\cite{Hopcroft:1973:AEA}---has grown to have hundreds of algorithms and implementations, each with its own time and space complexity.
+Researchers and developers continue to discover new algorithms and specific implementations for well-studied algorithms even today~\cite{Liu:2022:SCC, Du:2023:MMB}.
 Even the problem of finding the shortest path to all other entities in a graph given a starting point (single-source shortest path)---often considered a well-solved problem---still yields new implementations~\cite{Dong:2021:ESA}.

 To invent a new algorithm, researchers often ``think really hard'' to determine the high-level steps.
 Algorithms are then lowered to the implementation level, where a software developer or hardware designer may iterate on the implementation multiple times to optimize for runtime or energy efficiency.
 Both algorithmic development and software or hardware implementation are hard; \textbf{is there a way to systematically think about inventing algorithms and implementing solutions?}